nafanur/dataset_SindromOvarium/README.md

 hair growth, weight gain, irregular menstrual cycle, skin darkening, pimples, and left ovarian follicle count are associated with higher log-odds of SO status, while the coefficient for marriage status is negative.

+## Significant Predictors

+Based on the logistic regression analysis, several variables showed statistically significant relationships with SO status, including:
+* Follicle No. (R)
+* Hair growth
+* Weight gain
+* Cycle
+* Skin darkening
+* Marriage Status
+* Pimples
+* Follicle No. (L)

+The analysis also indicated that irregular menstrual cycles, hair growth, and weight gain were among the characteristics associated with higher odds of SO in the selected model.

+---

 ## Key Findings